 The founding principles and vision of nursing started in 1933. and paved the way for high-performing nurse specialties today.

-The history of nursing at Kaiser Permanente actually begins in 1933 with Betty Runyen, Dr. Sidney Garfield’s sole permanent nurse at the Desert Center Hospital near the construction site of the Los Angeles Aqueduct.
+The history of nursing at Kaiser Permanente actually begins in 1933 with Betty Runyen, the sole permanent nurse of Sidney R. Garfield, MD, at the Desert Center Hospital near the construction site of the Los Angeles Aqueduct.
 Runyen, a young nursing graduate from Los Angeles, was just starting out and looking for adventure.

 She was well aware of the early 20th century restrictions on her career options.
 Her mother had told her she could be a secretary, a teacher or a nurse.
 Nursing sounded the most intriguing.
 She became bored with her first job helping to birth babies, and sprung at the opportunity to help launch this pioneering hospital in the desert.